CivML-PolyMtl/cutagi-doc/examples/fnn/1d-toy-heteros.md

 ## 5. Create visualizer

-In order to visualize the predictions of the regression we can use the PredictionViz class.
-This class will create a window with the true function, the predicted function and the confidence intervals.
+In order to visualize the predictions of the regression we use the PredictionViz class.
+This class creates a window with the true function, the predicted function and the confidence intervals.

 ```python
 viz = PredictionViz(task_name="heteros_regression", data_name="toy1D")
 ```

 > Learn more about PredictionViz class [here](https://github.com/lhnguyen102/cuTAGI/blob/main/visualizer.py).

 ## 6. Train and evaluate the model

-Using the [regression class](modules/regression?id=regression-class) that makes use of TAGI, we will train and test the model.
-When doing the prediction we can specify the standard deviation factor to calculate the confidence intervals.
+Using the [regression class](modules/regression?id=regression-class) we train and test the model with TAGI.
+When doing the prediction step we can specify the standard deviation factor to define the confidence interval.

 ```python
 reg_task = Regression(num_epochs=num_epochs,